smallerqiu/ja3-client/Readme.md

 # Usage

 ## Custom ja3 string
-use custom ja3 string do http request
+use custom ja3 string do http request .
+If you're going to use a customized JA3 , you'd better know the browser type.
+Or you can just use the Custom Client
 ```go
 package main